brycewray/hugo-site/content/posts/2022/09/new-way-lqips-hugo-0-104-0/index.md

 initTextEditor: iA Writer
 ---

+**Update from the future**: I later made considerable changes to the methods described in this post.
+So that you'll have a fuller perspective, I suggest you read everything *except* the code here, and only **then** go to [my post about *why* I made the changes](/posts/2023/04/better-code-image-processing-hugo/), where superior code awaits.
+{.box}

 With today's [release](https://github.com/gohugoio/hugo/releases/tag/v0.104.0) of version 0.104.0 of the [Hugo](https://gohugo.io) static site generator (SSG), there's a new and perhaps better way to generate low-quality image placeholders (LQIPs).

 As you probably already know, using an LQIP as an image's background allows those with slower connectivity and devices to get at least a representation of a full image while that image is still downloading.